Research and Education in Computational Science and Engineering: Challenges and Opportunities in CSE Research

 \subsubsection{Emergent Topics in HPC-Related Research and Education}

-{\bf Extending the scope of CSE through HPC technology.} Low-cost computational power, becoming available through accelerator hardware, such as graphic processing units (GPUs), will increasingly enable nontraditional uses of HPC technology for CSE.
+{\bf Extending the scope of CSE through HPC technology.} Low-cost computational power, becoming available through accelerator hardware such as graphic processing units (GPUs), increasingly is enabling nontraditional uses of HPC technology for CSE.
 One significant opportunity arises in real-time and embedded supercomputing.
 Figure~\ref{fig:emergent-cse} illustrates a selection of possible future development paths, many of which involve advanced interactive computational steering and/or real-time simulation.

 Once simulation software can be used in real time, it can also be used for training and education.
 A classical application is the flight simulator, but the methodology can be extended to many other situations where humans operate complex technical objects and where systematic training on a simulator may save time and money as well as increase preparedness for emergency situations.
 Further uses of fast, embedded CSE systems include the development of simulators for the modeling of predictive control systems and for patient-specific biomedical diagnosis.
-The development of emerging CSE applications, shown in Figure~\ref{fig:emergent-cse}, will require a focused investment in parallel computing research and education.
+The development of these emerging CSE applications, shown in Figure~\ref{fig:emergent-cse}, will require a focused investment in parallel computing research and education.

 As another example, extreme-scale computing will enable mesoscale simulation to model the collection of cells that make up a human organ or a large collection of particles {\em directly}, without resorting to averaging approaches.
 The simulation of granular material has tremendous practical importance.
 The examples range from the transport and processing of bulk materials and powders in industry to the simulation of avalanches and landslides.
 The potential that arises with the advent of powerful supercomputers can be seen when realizing that exascale means $10^{18}$ but that a human has ''only'' around $10^{11}$ neurons and $10^{13}$ red blood cells, and that the 3D printing of a medical implant may require to process $10^8$ individual grains of titanium alloy.
 Thus, extreme-scale computation may open the route to modeling techniques where each cell or grain is represented individually.
 This gives rise to research directions that are out of reach on conventional computer systems but that will exceed the predictive power of continuum models for such simulation scenarios.
 In order to exploit these opportunities, new simulation methods must be devised, new algorithms invented, and new modeling paradigms formulated.
 New techniques for validation and verification are needed.
 Fascinating opportunities in fundamental research arise that go far beyond just developing new material laws and increasing the mesh resolution in continuum models.